 Watch a Video

 CSP is expanding it’s mission beyond California & Chicago.
-The Hopsons are launching a new 2-year program called “Mission for America” for college graduates to help accelerate the mission for every student the USA.
+The Hopsons are launching a new 2-year program called “Mission for America” for college graduates to help accelerate the mission for every student in the USA.
 We’d encourage any graduating seniors looking for a way to serve the Lord after college to pick-up info about this program in the hallway.

 Women’s Pregnancy Care Clinic